swiftwolff/PhotoGallery/README.md

 vendors' API in the future

 ##### LoadManager
-Load manager handles all the network call (api endpoint) with xhr
+Load manager handles all the network call (api endpoint) with xhr and also detects network error and gives warning

 ##### DataManager
 Data manager saves current fetched api data and process it into defined image model schema

 ##### ViewManager
-View manager is in charge of building and rendering view in dom level
+View manager is in charge of building and rendering view in dom level.
+Using DocumentFragment for appending the thumbnail image wall efficiently

 #### LightBoxManager
-LightBoxManager renders detailed photo in lightbox experience
+LightBoxManager renders detailed photo in lightbox experience.
+Using image cache to avoid multiple network calls on the same photo.
+Keeps a maximum number of photos in the cache and calculate which photo to pop from the cache depends on users' navigation on the photos

+### Browser Support
+Tested on Chrome:50.0.2661.102 Safari:9.0.3 FireFox: 46.0.1 IE Edge:25.10586.0.0